What the experts say

 Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology, and athletic development.

-Researchers looked at the effect of time of training on time of competition by preparing a group of 8 cyclists in two different ways for a 16.1km time trial started at 07:00hrs.
+Researchers looked at the effect of time of training on the time of competition by preparing a group of 8 cyclists in two different ways for a 16.1km time trial started at 07:00hrs.
 In time trial 1 the cyclists underwent a 30min sub-maximal session at 60% VO2 peak at 07:00hrs and in time trial 2 at 12:00hrs the day before separate time trials.
-The outcome was that time trial 1 was completed in 1672+/- 135s while time trial 2 in 1706 +/- 159s (a difference of around 300s).
-The physical/physiological data from the quicker time trials following the 07:00 previous day preparation outing showed elevated work-rates, lactate accumulation and heart rate relative to the time trial completed after the 12:00hrs previous day outing.
-These data suggest that performing an exercise at the same time in the day(s) before competition benefit the cyclist.
+The outcome was that time trial 1 was completed in 1672+/- 135s while time trial 2 was in 1706 +/- 159s (a difference of around 300s).
+The physical/physiological data from the quicker time trials following the 07:00 previous day preparation outing showed elevated work rates, lactate accumulation, and heart rate relative to the time trial completed after the 12:00hrs previous day outing.
+These data suggest that performing an exercise at the same time in the day(s) before competition benefits the cyclist.
 Only one point appears unclear from the paper to the recovery period following the 12:00hrs outing - this was 18.5hrs rather than 23.5 hrs before the 07:00 time trial.
 Could the shorter recovery have been a contributing factor to the slower time trial?